Project Archaeology: Investigating Nutrition

 Subjects: social studies (world history, ancient civilizations), science, health enhancement (nutrition), language arts

-FREE SAMPLE LESSON FROM THE GUIDE: Lesson Two: The Culture of Food
+FREE SAMPLE LESSON FROM THE GUIDE: Click to download Lesson 2

 The more variety, the more nutrients because each food has different nutrients you need.” – 6th grade student